11 Top-Rated Day Trips from San Diego

 Location: 26801 Ortega Highway, San Juan Capistrano, California

-An adventure in a foreign country is as close as 32 kilometers away from San Diego.
-For a taste of Mexico, spend the day in Tijuana just south of the U.S. border.
+An adventure in a foreign country is as close as 32 kilometers away from San Diego, just south of the U.S. border.
 In this city known as the "corner of Mexico," tourists will experience the vibrant energy and multifaceted culture of Mexico.

 5. Gold Rush Days and Apple Pie in Julian

-Beautifully located in the Cuyamaca Mountains, this historic Gold Rush town is a delightful destination, 62 miles from San Diego.
-Dating back to the 1870s, Julian has retained its historic character, and the town's lovingly restored old buildings have been converted into shops, restaurants, and bed-and-breakfasts.
-Adding to the old-fashioned ambience are the horse-drawn carriages that still ride through town.
+Gold Rush history comes to life in Julian.
 The Eagle Mining Co., one of the original gold mines, is a top tourist attraction, while the annual Gold Rush Days festival gives tourists a chance to watch re-enactments of a mining camp and attend other events such as an arts and crafts market.